Development

 web_search_requestsServer-side web search request count when exposed

-cost_usdCalculated from the configured pricing snapshot at import time
+cost_usdCalculated from the configured pricing table at import time

 tools, bash_commandsTool call names and split shell commands